 #9 Sun Bum Original Moisturizing Sunscreen SPF 30 Lotion

-Don’t you think the best sunscreen for tattoos should also moisturize while providing sun protection?
+Don’t you think tattoo sunscreens should also moisturize while providing sun protection?
 I mean how else are your skin and tat going to look fresh!
 If you agree with me, then I think you’ll like this moisturizing sunscreen lotion by Sun Bum.

 Even though it’s not specifically created for tattoos, the SPF-30 formula keeps your ink guarded against UVB and UVA rays.
 There are no harmful chemicals in here by the way.
 And the product is environmental-friendly, which means the oceans also remain safe.
 But it’s the broad-spectrum of the sunscreen that appeals the most to those with tattoos.